-Most of us catch a cold or flu at least a couple of times a year, taking up to 10 days to recover each time.
-Read on to learn more about natural medicines that may help to relieve the symptoms of cold and flu and reduce their frequency.
+Most of us catch a cold or flu at least a couple of times a year.
+Read on to learn more about natural medicines that may help to relieve the symptoms of the common cold and flu and help reduce their frequency.

-The symptoms of colds are familiar to all of us: a sore throat, runny or blocked nose, watery eyes, cough, fatigue and a general sense of being unwell.
+The symptoms of the common cold is familiar to all of us: a sore throat, runny or blocked nose, watery eyes, cough, fatigue and a general sense of being unwell.
 Other symptoms that may occur include mild aches and pains, headache, enlarged lymph glands and a low-grade fever.
 Despite feeling unwell, when you’ve got a cold you’ll usually feel largely able to maintain your usual lifestyle, and will generally start to feel better after a few days.

 What are the symptoms of the flu?

-Echinacea and Andrographis support immune system function and have traditionally been used to aid the management of viral infections such as colds and flu, and may help relieve symptoms such as sore throat, runny nose and mucous congestion.
-These herbs are often taken in combination with Olive Leaf, which has traditionally been used in Western herbalism as an immune system tonic with specific benefits for feverish conditions.
-For optimal therapeutic benefit, choose a product that’s standardised for its content of oleuropein, a potent antioxidant that has documented antimicrobial activity against a wide range of disease-causing organisms, including some strains of influenza.
+Echinacea and andrographis support immune system function and have traditionally been used to aid the management of viral infections such the common cold and flu, and may help relieve symptoms such as sore throat, runny nose and mucous congestion.
+These herbs are often taken in combination with olive leaf, which has traditionally been used in western herbalism as an immune system tonic with specific benefits for feverish conditions.
+For optimal therapeutic benefit, choose a product that’s standardised for its content of oleuropein.

-In TCM, Astragalus is highly regarded as an immune system tonic that augments Defensive Qi, thus helping to boost resistance to viral infections like colds and flu.
-It’s often taken throughout winter, usually in combination with other Qi and Lung tonic herbs, such as Ganoderma (Reishi) and Codonopsis.
+In TCM, astragalus is highly regarded as an immune system tonic that augments defensive Qi, thus helping to boost immune resistance.
+It’s often taken throughout winter, usually in combination with other Qi and lung tonic herbs, such as ganoderma (reishi) and codonopsis.
 Together these herbs help to promote healthy immune responses and support recovery after infection.
 (However, they’re not suitable for use during the acute stages of colds and flu).

 Diet and lifestyle recommendations for colds and flu